bspena/Comunications-Mechanisms-Comparison-on-FPGA/doc/arch_diagram.md

 * `mem_if_vpt`: Translates virtual addresses into physical addresses (Virtual to Physical Translation - VTP).
 * `bsp_logic` : Contains the BSP logic.
   * `dma_top`: DMA.
-  * `board`: Wraps the interfaces, especially DDR memory bank on-baord .
+  * `board`: Wraps the interfaces, especially DDR memory bank on-baord.
   * `bsp_host_mem_if_mux`: Inserts special transactions on the AVMM bus (Avalon Memory-Mapped Interface), which are evaluated as interrupt by the host (linux drivers) when *kernel_irq* signal is high.
   * `avmm_wr_ack_gen`: Generates ack in order to guarantee the AVMM bus right behaviour.
 * `kernel_wrapper`: